Irwandi Yusuf: Aceh's governor 2007-2012

-One of Irwandi's declared priorities was the protection of Aceh's magnificent rainforest.
+One of Irwandi's declared priorities was the protection of Aceh's rainforest.
 "This is my obsession, since a long time ago – that Aceh is Aceh, and the forests of Aceh need to be kept well."
-His first step as a green governor was to embrace the establishment of carbon trading in Aceh using the REDD mechanism, (Reducing Emissions from Deforestation and Degradation) to reinvigorate the faltering economy and prevent further destruction of Aceh's rainforests.

-Irwandi declared a moratorium on all logging in Aceh in March 2007, and personally drove out to villages to conduct spot inspections of former logging camps, encouraging the locals to take up sustainable new professions.
+Additionally, he declared a logging moratorium in 2007, followed by the implementation of carbon offsets through the REDD program scheme.
+This program was subsequently funded by Merrill Lynch.
+He personally drove out to villages to conduct spot inspections of former logging camps, encouraging the locals to take up sustainable new professions.
+Following the moratorium, the 2011 Tangse flash floods occurred, and Irwandi blamed illegal logging as the cause of the disaster.